ShangriLaFarm/hubot-bash-and-iptables-handlers/README.md

   iptables -N DOOMED
 ```

-then you can talk to HUBOT for "ban" a CIDR
+then you need to put it in hubot_dir/bash/handlers and you can talk to HUBOT for "ban" a CIDR
 ```bash
   shellcmd ban 85.21.47.65/32
 ```